Clover Health Investments (CLOV)

 AI Analysis | Feedback

-Andrew Toy | Chief Executive Officer and Board Member
+Andrew Toy, Chief Executive Officer

-Peter Kuipers | Chief Financial Officer
+Peter Kuipers, Chief Financial Officer

-Peter Kuipers is the Chief Financial Officer of Clover Health.
-Prior to joining Clover Health, he was the Executive Vice President and CFO at Omnicell, a healthcare technology company.
-His experience also includes serving as CFO of Quantcast and The Weather Company.
-Kuipers has held divisional CFO and executive FP&A leadership roles at companies such as Yahoo!, Altera Corporation (which was acquired by Intel), General Electric Company, and Akzo Nobel.
-He began his career at Ernst & Young, specializing in financial audits, IPO services, and M&A due diligence.
+Peter Kuipers was appointed Chief Financial Officer of Clover Health, effective April 22, 2024.
+He brings over 25 years of technology leadership experience to the role.
+Prior to Clover Health, Mr. Kuipers served as Executive Vice President and CFO at Omnicell, Inc., a healthcare technology company, contributing to its revenue growth from $485 million to $1.3 billion.
+He also held CFO positions at Quantcast and The Weather Company.
+His extensive background includes divisional CFO and executive FP&A leadership roles at Yahoo!, Altera Corporation (acquired by Intel), General Electric Company, and Akzo Nobel.

-Vivek Garipalli | Co-Founder and Executive Chairperson
+Vivek Garipalli, Co-founder and Executive Chairperson

-Conrad Wai | Chief Executive Officer of Counterpart Health and Chief Technology Officer
+Conrad Wai, Chief Executive Officer of Counterpart Health

-Conrad Wai is the Chief Executive Officer of Counterpart Health, which houses Clover Health's technology platform, and serves as Chief Technology Officer for Clover Health.
-Previously, Wai was the Senior Vice President of Product for Hinge Health.
-He has held product leadership positions at both Yahoo!
+Conrad Wai is the Chief Executive Officer of Counterpart Health, a wholly-owned subsidiary of Clover Health that houses its flagship technology solution, since September 2024.
+He previously served as Clover Health's Chief Technology Officer from February 2022 to September 2024.
+Before joining Clover, Wai was Senior Vice President of Product for Hinge Health and held product leadership positions at Yahoo!
 Inc. and Google.
-Earlier in his career, Wai worked in venture capital and founded Jump Ventures.
+He holds B.S. and M.S. degrees in Computer Science from Stanford University.

 AI Analysis | Feedback